ardvarknet/JS-BotNet/README.md

 participant in your botnet.
 If you navigate to /BotNet/CC/KeyLogger you can set up an experimental in-browser keylogger.

 *It has been proven possible to run javascript in ads so thats an idea to think about :)*

-# Demo
-You can view a demo of a sample HiveMind Node here:  http://botnet.ardvark.net